Is the performance on your IT help desk lacking? Have there been complaints?

 2. Establish Clearly Defined Goals

-Once you have the metrics in hand, you can draft goals for where performance should be.
-Are First Call Resolution numbers down in the 60th and 70th percentiles?
-Set a goal for 80 percent.
-Make it clear where the team stands as they are and what metrics they will need to meet in order to make things right.
+Once you have these metrics in hand, you can draft goals for where performance should be.
+Are First Touch Resolution numbers down in the 60th and 70th percentiles?
+Consider setting a goal for 80 percent.

 3. Gather the Right Performance Feedback

-4. Establish a Service Catalog and Self-Help Portal
+4. Establish a Service Catalog and Self-Service Portal

-Customer calls go down and satisfaction levels go up when the services you offer are clear and the customers can get help aside from making a lengthy phone call.
-An online service catalog is the ideal place for customers to order hardware and services they need without taking up valuable time calling the help desk.
-A self-help portal allows customers to get the answers they need without taking up a help desk worker’s time on the phone.
-Reducing the number of calls to the help desk helps the workers stay on top of incoming calls without getting behind.
+A user-friendly service catalog is the ideal place for customers to order hardware and services they need without taking up valuable time calling the help desk.
+A self-service portal allows employees to get the answers they need without taking up a help desk worker’s time on the phone.

-5. Get the Right Training for Your Help Desk Workers
+5. Provide the Right Training for Your Help Desk Workers

-Properly trained workers can solve more issues and solve issues quicker without having to escalate the problem as frequently.
-This improves customer service levels, because customers get answers quicker and don’t have to wait for a call back from a higher level service rep. Additionally, it improves the confidence on the help desk, thereby improving morale.
+Properly trained IT technicians can solve more issues and solve them quickly without having to escalate problems as frequently.
+This can improve internal customer service levels because employees don’t have to wait for an email or a call back from a higher level service provider.

 6. Invest in New Technology